thomaswelton/mondo-tfl/README.md

 # Mondo TFL

-Pulls in travel information from TFL, matches journeys to the transaction, generates a JPG Receipt and attaches it to the Mondo transaction.
+This integration pulls in travel information from TFL, matches journeys to the transaction, generates a JPG Receipt and attaches it to the Mondo transaction.

+This is purely a Proof of Concept prototype.
+It can only be used by developers who have registered at https://developers.getmondo.co.uk

+In order to run this integration, as outlined below you'll need a Mondo Client Auth, it also uses AWS S3, so you'll need an AWS credentials.

 ---